v4nn4/v4nn4.github.io/_posts/2023-10-13-tinkering-with-tesseract.md

 title: Tinkering with Tesseract
 ---

-I have recently been experimenting with [Tesseract](https://github.com/tesseract-ocr/tesseract), an Optical Character Recognition (OCR) engine made by Google.
+I have recently been experimenting with [Tesseract](https://github.com/tesseract-ocr/tesseract), an Optical Character Recognition (OCR) engine developed by Google.

-My main goal was to extract text from scans of a 1920s Armenian newspaper and run search queries on it.
-Terms like *պատերազմ* (war) or *Ֆրանսիա* (France) for instance are likely to be found within the document.
+My primary objective was to extract text from scans of a 1920s Armenian newspaper and execute search queries on it.
+Terms like *պատերազմ* (war) or *Ֆրանսիա* (France) for instance are likely to be discovered within the document.

 ![Armenian newspaper scan (1925)](/assets/images/haratch_1925_08.png){: .center}

 Some initial observations on the document :

-- **Image segmentation** : there are a lot of different text blocks in the raw document, and it might be challenging to tell them apart.
-We will focus on a isolated portion of the text to start
+- **Image segmentation** : there are a lot of different text blocks in the raw document, and distinguishing between them might be challenging.
+We will begin by concentrating on an isolated section of the text.
-- **Pre-processing** : we will have to convert the image to black and white, increase contrast and use denoising to get rid of the verso background noise
+- **Pre-processing** : we will need to convert the image to black and white, enhance contrast, and employ denoising techniques to eliminate the verso background noise
 - **Font** : the font used in this 1925 newspaper is likely unknown to Tesseract.
 However, according to [tesseract-ocr/langdata/issues/67](https://github.com/tesseract-ocr/langdata/issues/67), the training data used a dozen fonts with italic and bold variations, so it should not be an issue

 ## Using Tesseract

-In this section, we investigate the Tesseract performance on our sample.
+In this section, we examine the performance of Tesseract on our sample.
 We are using Tesseract 5.3.3 version on Windows ([download page](https://github.com/UB-Mannheim/tesseract/wiki)).
 The [pytesseract](https://github.com/madmaze/pytesseract) module provides a python layer to call the Tesseract executables.

-We will use the following sample from the first page of the newspaper as a benchmark :
+s a benchmark, we will use the following sample from the first page of the newspaper :

 ![Sample](/assets/images/sample.jpg)